mzeahmed/wp-toolkit/README.md

-# WP Helpers
+# WP ToolKit

-**WP Helpers** is a PHP library that simplifies WordPress development by providing reusable classes to handle common operations :
+**WP ToolKit** is a PHP library that simplifies WordPress development by providing reusable classes to handle common operations :

 - AJAX requests
 - Database operations